survivejs/webpack-book/manuscript/output/03_multiple_pages.md

 ### Injecting Different Script per Page

 The question is, how to inject a different script per each page.
 In the current configuration, the same `entry` is shared by both.
 To solve the problem, you should move `entry` configuration to lower level and manage it per page.
-To have a script to test with, set up another entry point like this:
+To have a script to test with, set up another entry point:

 **app/another.js**